 You are applying for funding to support the creation of a performance that will be live and performed in front of an audience.

 Our grant scheme is not currently open - it will open once we have raised our first £1000.

 If you’d like to be kept up to date with details of the Ignite Fund, you can change your preferences in your dashboard, under ‘my account’, we will then email you once the first grant scheme opens.

 After we’ve paid any payment processing charges, at least 30% of your booking fee goes to the Ignite Fund.
-We are non-profit so if we have any leftover income, this will also go into the fund.
 Sometimes you pay the booking fee, sometimes the event organiser pays it (or part of it) on your behalf.